 The papers now are having much to say about Booth, whether he be dead or not.
-Wilkes Booth was alive on the 18th day of July, 1866.
+Wilkes Booth was alive on the 13th day of July, 1866.
 The man who was killed was not Booth, but another person murdered in order to obtain the reward offered for his capture.
-Time will unravel a ball of mystery now connected with this affair, and show up the beauties of Stanton's detective system. ties of Stanton's detective system.
-Again we repeat earnestly and certainly that John Wilkes Booth never was taken to Washington either wounded or dead, and that he was alive in July of this year.-La Croose Democrat.
+Time will unravel a ball of mystery now connected with this affair, and show up the beauies of Stanton's detective system.
+Again we repeat earnestly and certainly that John Wilkes Booth never was taken to Washington either wounded or dead, and that he was alive in July of this year .- La Croose Democrat.

-The English papers announce that a gift of The English papers announce that a girt of one hundred thousand dollars has been promised by r lady to Mr. Spurgeon, to found an orphanage in connection with his tabernaele; and rumor adds that the lady is the Duchess of Southerland.
-Mr. Spurgeon has several other benevolent operations in hand, and is likely to become as noted for practical philanthropy as for vigorous preaching.
+The English papers announce that a gift of one hundred thousand dollars has been promised by r lady to Mr. Spurgeon, to found an orphanage in connection with his tabernaele; and rumor adds that the lady is the Duchess of Southerland.
+Mr. Spurgeon has several other benevolent operations in hand, likely to become as noted for practical philanthropy as for vigorous preaching.

 The Jews are the only religious order in Great Britain who entirely provide for their own poor without casting them upon public charity.
-This is the more noteworth the fact that many poor Jews are shipped there from the continent to get them out of
+This is the more noteworthy from the fact that many poor Jews are shipped there from the continent to get them out of

-A Project is on foot for supplying New York with gas manufactured at the coal mines in Pennsylvania It is proposed to convey it through iron pipes, a distance of one hundred and fifty miles, to the city.
+A Project is on foot for supplying New York with gas canufactured at the coal mines in Pennsylvania It is proposed to convey it through iron pipes, a distance of one hundred and fifty miles, to the city.
 It is asserted that it can be furnished at a much cheaper rate than is now paid.

 A new dodge was lately attempted on a countryman in Philadelphia.
-He was asked to give two "fives" for a ten, which he did, rolling up the ten with the rest of his money and putting it in his pocket. discovered that a fine black silk thread was fastened to the ten and hung out of his pocket, by the means of which they expected to pull out the whole of his bills, but it didn't work.
+He was asked to give two "fives" for a ten, which he did, rolling up the ten with the rest of his money and putting it in his pocket.
+He afterwards discovered that a fine black silk thread was fastened to the ten and hung out of his pocket, by the means of which they expected to pull out the whole of his bills, but it didn't work.